-It is currently planned that all exams will be written in-person, on campus.
+All exams will be written in-person, on campus.
 Exam locations will be announced.
 It is possible that some or all exams may instead be written remotely, online, using the Test and Quiz tool on OWL and ProctorTrack remote proctoring software.
 Either way, the exam dates will be as follows:

-Midterm Exam #1 - February 7 at 9:30 a.m.
-EST (= 1/3 of course grade) Midterm Exam #2 - March 14 at 9:30 a.m.
-EST (= 1/3 of course grade) Final Exam - During examination period scheduled by the Registrar (= 1/3 of course grade) Total = 100% Exams will consist of 50-60 multiple choice questions.
+Midterm Exam #1 - February 6 at 10:00 a.m.
+EST (= 1/3 of course grade)

+Midterm Exam #2 - March 12 at 10:00 a.m.
+EST (= 1/3 of course grade)

+Final Exam - During examination period scheduled by the Registrar (= 1/3 of course grade)

+Total = 100%

+Exams will be 2 hours long and will consist of 60 multiple choice questions.

-Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the textbook.
+Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
+Exams will not be returned to students but may be reviewed by contacting your instructor.

 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
-There are no exceptions.
-There are no extra assignments available to improve grades.
+There are no exceptions to this.
+Extra assignments to improve grades will NOT be allowed.